Fil88/Fil88.github.io/_posts/2022-06-01-Initial-Access-Simulation.md

   <img src="/assets/posts/2022-06-01-Initial-Access-Simulation/lnk3.PNG">
 </p>

-Upon executing the `readme.txt` file on the attacker machine we can see a web request on the webserver.
+Upon executing the `readme.txt` file on the victim machine we can see a web request made on the attacker controlled webserver.

 <p align="center">
   <img src="/assets/posts/2022-06-01-Initial-Access-Simulation/down.JPG">